ShanaFoster/configure-ad/README.md

 <p>
 <img src="https://i.imgur.com/LV1Keq6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br />
-  "The images above show the resource group that was created along with the virtual network (VNET).
+The images above show the resource group that was created along with the virtual network (VNET).
 The VNet was established using Windows Server 2202 Datacenter.
-This VNet also host the Domain Controller."
+This VNet also host the Domain Controller.
 </p>
 <br />